IngeniousThomas/LeaveBuddy/README.md

 - **Calendar Page**: You can use the calendar to add in the days you've taken/planning to take a leave so you can keep a track of them, with option to add/delete multiple events.
 - **About Page**: Use this page to track updates/changes.
 - **Navigation Drawer Menu**: Provides Easy Access to all the pages and displays LeaveBuddy app version info.
+- **Dark Mode**: A beautifully animated Light and Dark Mode toggle in the About Page to suit your preferences.

 ---